Probation Issues Attorney

 Probation Violation Consequences

-Probation violation is an offense that occurs when you break the terms or conditions of your probation.
-The consequences associated with probation violation usually depend on a variety of factors, such as the nature and seriousness of the violation, whether you have any prior violations, and whether there are other circumstances that may lessen (or worsen) the severity of the situation.
+Probation violations are offenses that occur when you break the terms or conditions of your probation.
+The consequences associated with a probation violation usually depend on a variety of factors, such as the nature and seriousness of the violation, whether you have any prior violations, and whether there are other circumstances that may lessen (or worsen) the severity of the situation.
 A probation violation may result in significant penalties, such as heavy fines, extended probation, jail time, or more.

 How Probation is Violated